 Texas Longhorns are renowned for their exceptional immune systems.
 They are resistant to most diseases, particularly those related to stress, and are not prone to structural breakdowns.

 Having long horns does not come without risks.
 Sometimes longhorns get their heads caught in hay racks, then panic, struggle, and break a horn.
 This is extremely painful and can lead to a serious infection.
-Owners should avoid using any equipment that a Texas Longhorn can get caught in.
+Owners should avoid using any equipment or handling facilities that a Texas Longhorn can get caught in.

 - Availability of standard-sized cattle.